ahmeriqbal7aa/login_signup_ui_animation/README.md

 A new Flutter application.
 ```
-Beautiful and attractive Animated Login and SignUp Page UI
+Beautiful and attractive Animated Login and SignUp Page UI with Delayed Animation Feature
 ```

 ## Getting Started